MrPicklePinosaur/trainos/docs/TC2.typ

 = Servers

-The following servers were introduced in TC2
+The following servers were introduced in TC2:

 == Trainstate server

-The train state server maintains the single source of truth in terms of state of each train.
-This includes current speed setting, orientation, and position.
-A train position notifier runs sensor attribution on each sensor trigger and updates train position as well.
-Any desired changes to train state (such as setting the speed of a train) must be done through this server.
-This guarentees mutual exclusion.
-Trainstate server is also what can be used for a task that wishes to block until a train changes position.
-This is incredibly helpful for pathfinding algorithms.
+This is the single source of truth for the state of each train.
+It stores the speed, orientation, and position of the trains.
+Any changes to train state must be done through this server, guaranteeing mutual exclusion.

+A notifier alerts the server whenever a sensor triggers, running the sensor attribution algorithm and determining the current position of the train.

+This server also allows a task to block until a train changes position.
+We use this functionality extensively in our pathfinding algorithms.

 == Reservation server

-The reservation server keeps track of all reserved zones, as well as which train has reserved the zone.
-It has a simple reserve/unreserve interface that is idempotent (a train is allowed to reserve a zone many times).
+This server tracks which trains have reserved which zones.
+It has a simple reserve/unreserve interface that is idempotent (allowing a train to reserve the same zone multiple times without error).

 == Trainterm (render) server

-Since in our UI, each window is it's own task that is able to render on demand, we have multiple tasks attempting to print to the console at once.
-This can result in many visual bugs where tasks get interrupted in the middle of rendering in some text, especially when ANSI control sequences are involved.
-Thus, the render server was introduced to guarentee mutual exclusion on the cursor.
+In our UI, each window is its own task.
+This means multiple tasks are trying to print to the console at once, which can lead to issues if the task is interrupted in the middle of a print.
+Cursor positioning gets messed up, and the resulting visual bugs can render the UI unreadable.
+We introduced the render server to guarentee mutual exclusion on the cursor.

 Each window maintains it's own output buffer and writes into it.
 The ouput buffer is only flushed upon calling `w_flush()`, where the entire buffer is sent to the render server to be rendered atomically.

 The render server processes theses requests in FIFO order.